-7.2 Postal Ballot
+7.02 Member Ballot

-In the event that any matter requiring the decision or approval of the Members or any group of Members is to be determined by postal ballot, the Secretary of the Association shall publish a written description of the matter to be voted on at least twice in the Canadian Pro Rodeo News or other official publication of the Association and thereafter the public accountant of the Association shall send such written description to each Member who is entitled to vote on such matter by ordinary post addressed to the Member at his last known address on the records of the Association, together with a written ballot in such form as approved by the Executive allowing the Member to vote on the matter.
-The Member shall be given a reasonable time as determined by the Executive to complete and return the ballot to the public accountant.
-The votes shall be tabulated by the public accountant of the Association who shall report the results thereof to the Secretary.
-The Secretary shall within a reasonable time report such results to the Members.
-The decision of the Executive shall be conclusive and binding upon the Association and the Members in respect of any procedural matter relating to a postal ballot.
+In the event that any matter requiring the decision or approval of the Members or any class or group or committee of Members is to be determined by Member Ballot without the necessity of a meeting, the Secretary of the Association shall give at least twenty-one (21) days' notice including a written description of the matter to be voted on and a description of how a Member Ballot in such form as approved by the Executive allowing the Member to vote on the matter may be obtained.
+The applicable Members shall be given a reasonable time as determined by the Executive (which may end at the expiration of the notice period or thereafter as determined by the Executive) to complete and return the Member Ballot to the Association.
+The Member Ballots and votes of Members shall be kept and maintained strictly confidential and shall be tabulated by an independent person appointed by the Executive who shall report the results thereof to the Secretary.
+The Secretary shall within a reasonable time report such results to the Executive and the Members and shall thereafter destroy the Member Ballots.
+The decision of the Executive shall be conclusive and binding upon the Association and the Members in respect of any procedural matter relating to a Member Ballot.

-7.3 Amendment of By-Laws
+7.03 Amendment of By-Laws

-The By-Laws of the Association may be made, amended or repealed by a resolution enacted by a majority of the Directors at a meeting of the Executive.
+Except as otherwise required by the Act, the By-Laws of the Association may be made, amended or repealed by a resolution enacted by a majority of the Directors at a meeting of the Executive.
 The Executive shall submit the By-Law, amendment or repeal to the Members at the next meeting of Members, and the Members may, by ordinary resolution, confirm, reject or amend the By-Law, amendment or repeal.
 The By-Law, amendment or repeal is effective from the date of the resolution of the Executive.
 If the By-Law, amendment or repeal is confirmed, or confirmed as amended, by the Members it remains effective in the form in which it was confirmed.
 The By-Law, amendment or repeal ceases to have effect if it is not submitted by the Executive to the Members at the next meeting of Members or if it is rejected by the Members.
 If a By-Law, an amendment or a repeal ceases to have effect, a subsequent resolution of the Directors that has substantially the same purpose or effect is not effective until it is confirmed, or confirmed as amended, by the Members.
 A Member entitled to vote at an Annual Meeting of Members may, in accordance with section 163 of the Act, make a proposal to make, amend or repeal a By-Law.
 The Association shall, within the period prescribed by the Act, send to the Director appointed pursuant to the Act a copy of any By-Law, amendment or repealed by-law, except for those that have been rejected by the Members.

-7.4 Public Accountant
+7.04 Public Accountant